 He glanced around.
 “It’s definitely getting creepier.”

-“Maybe…” she willed her voice not to shake, “we should come back during the day?”
+“Maybe…” she willed her voice not to shake, “we should go back the way we came.
+Maybe the door’s back and we can come back and explore later–you know…during the day?”

 “Really?
 You think I’m going to go to a spooky magical forest by my damn self?”